-Markets defined by geopolitical boundaries are based on counties, Metropolitan Statistical Areas (MSA), and Health Service Areas (HSA).
-The county and MSA of each hospital were obtained from the AHA 2000 Annual Survey Database.
+Markets defined by geopolitical boundaries are based on counties, Metropolitan Statistical Areas (MSA), Health Service Areas (HSA), and Core-Based Statistical Areas (CBSA).
+The county and MSA of each hospital were obtained from the AHA 2003 Annual Survey Database.
 HSA values were obtained from the 2004 Area Resource File (ARF).
+CBSA codes and names were obtained from the HCUP 2004 Historical Urban/Rural - County (HURC) file.